 (V) the balance of the rates or service charges owing on the land.

-56. Contents of rate notice — s.
-6.41
+56. Rate notice, content of etc. (Act s.
+6.41)

 (1) A rate notice may include more than one property where those properties are in common ownership or occupation, as the case requires, if details in relation to each property are shown separately.